Delta Epsilon Mu: Symbols

 The letters Delta, Epsilon, and Mu were selected for specific meanings.
 Delta represents fellowship, loyalty, and connection with a shared creed and ideology.
 Epsilon was selected because it is the astrological name of several nearby stars; it stands for achieving distant goals through cooperation and hard work.
 Mu represents barely visible entities that have normal influence but have the capacity for significant impact when brought together.

 The fraternity's founding principles or pillars are Loyalty, Dedication, Friendship, and Support.
 Its motto is "Helping People, Together".

-The fraternity national emblem was redeisgned in 2013 by the Ashley Gofraternityta chapter and represredesignedre-health fields.
+The fraternity national emblem was redesigned in 2013 by the Ashley Goldman of Eta chapter to represent all pre-health fields.
 The colors of Delta Epsilon Mu are crimson red, white, and black.
 Red symbolizes a passion to succeed.
 Black and white represent duality and the bringing together individuals of different backgrounds.
 Graduating members can wear the fraternity's cord, consisting of black and red cords knotted together with tassels at each end.

 Activities

 The members of Delta Epsilon Mu serve the community by advocating health education and care, and through active participation in service activities, fundraising, and outreach programs.
 Members are allowed to directly participate in health-oriented workshops and discussions, thereby attaining access to pertinent academic and career information through association with professors, advisors, career professionals, alumni members, and fellow active members.

+National Philanthropy

+The DrEaM Network is the official philanthropic arm of Delta Epsilon Mu, Inc. (DEM), a national pre-health fraternity.
+Established as a 501(c)(3) nonprofit, the Network advances DEM’s commitment to service by financially supporting summer camps for children with medical needs and connecting them with dedicated pre-health undergraduate students who staff and enrich their programs.

-The fraternity supports summer camps for children with medical needs, including Camp Dragonfly Forest, Camp Korey, and Camp Tall Tree.
+The DrEaM Network financially supports summer camps serving children with medical needs, while simultaneously providing pre-health undergraduates with unique opportunities for service, learning, and leadership.